The turn of the year commonly brings with it the declaration or renewal of resolutions, personal and corporate, private and public.

 Contemporary Covenant hymns

-Linda’s hymn, Our God is a God who is faithful and tender, was written with tune “Laredo” in mind (Youth Praise 2, Church Hymnary or Rejoice and Sing) but also works well with The Road and the Miles to Dundee (StF 604).
-It emphasises particularly the idea that our love of, and commitment to, God is a reflection of the love and commitment that God has first offered to us.
+Linda Ashford’s hymn, Our God is a God who is faithful and tender, was written with the tune “Laredo” in mind (Youth Praise 2, Church Hymnary or Rejoice and Sing) but also works well with The Road and the Miles to Dundee (StF 604).
+It emphasises the idea that our love of, and commitment to, God is a reflection of the love and commitment that God has first offered to us.

 Gillian Collins’s Listen, my people (which can be sung to “Bunessan”, the same tune as for Morning has broken) explores the implications of the self-giving to which we commit during the Covenant Service.
 Gillian sets up a dialogue between God and ourselves, during which God poses two questions: “Can you be loving as I love you?” and “Can you forgive as I forgive you?”
 Gillian has us respond: